-Step by step instructions on how to create a miniature Christmas village display with thrifty money saving tips.
-Kids young and old will love it!
+Step by step instructions on how to create a Christmas village display as a family tradition with money saving tips and video!

 (I’ve included some affiliate links for your convenience.
 Click here to read my full disclosure policy.)

 Christmas Village houses (Department 56 Dickens’ Village is a popular one or Lemax Village is another one)